SteveMarshall/stevemarshall.github.io/_posts/2007-11-02-perfection.md

 When building a page, one should assume nothing: mark it up in the most minimal, sparse way possible whilst still maintaining a logical structure.

 No `class`es.
 No `id`s.
 No `div`s or `span`s.
-Just pure, semantically rich <abbr title="HyperText Markup Language" class="caps">HTML</abbr> elements.
+Just pure, semantically rich HTML elements.

 Next, divide the page into major logical divisions using `div`s with apt `id`s.
-Use `class`es to identify patterns used throughout the page (<abbr title="confer">cf.</abbr> [Microformats][]).
+Use `class`es to identify patterns used throughout the page (cf. [Microformats][]).
 At this stage, one should be adding semantic context as minimally as possible.

-Further, this context should be added at the highest level in the <abbr title="Document Object Model" class="caps">DOM</abbr> that is appropriate, and no higher.
+Further, this context should be added at the highest level in the DOM that is appropriate, and no higher.
 For example, an ordered list of blog posts should not feature a class of `post` on each list item; rather, the list itself should have the class `posts`.

 Remove redundancy in all aspects of the markup.
 Consider different choices of elements, even if they seem unfit for purpose.